xiaoyaoo11/mcphub.nvim/README.md

 ![Request Flow](public/diagrams/request-flow.png)

-All operations are asynchronous, using callbacks to handle responses.
-This ensures Neovim stays responsive even during network operations.
+Operations can be either synchronous (blocking) or asynchronous (using callbacks).
 The diagram shows the request flow from initial startup to status display.

 ### Cleanup Process